Real-time messaging over measured low-latency paths

 Clients (Writers/Listeners) connect to our relays via WebSocket.
 Authentication and channel logic happen here.

 The message enters the network.
-Our relays use Distance Vector routing with latency metrics to forward data through the best measured path.
+Our relays use Distance Vector routing with latency metrics to forward data through a lower-latency measured path available at that moment.

 Data reaches the destination relay and is pushed to subscribed Listeners immediately.